Skip to content

 Two enforcement actions illustrate how training failures amplify breach liability:

 Beyond direct penalties, the absence of training documentation eliminates one of the few concrete mitigating factors available in breach negotiations.
 Covered entities that can present an active, documented program — including phishing simulation results and role-specific completion records — are consistently better positioned in OCR settlement discussions.
-Review settled enforcement cases directly in HHS OCR's enforcement database to understand the specific compliance failures cited in each action.
+You can review settled enforcement cases directly in HHS OCR's enforcement database to understand the specific compliance failures cited in each action.

 Small and mid-sized practices aligning with federal security standards should reference NIST SP 800-50 (Building an Information Technology Security Awareness and Training Program), which provides a structured framework for workforce education that maps well to HIPAA Security Rule requirements.
 Pair your training program with a formal healthcare data breach prevention strategy to demonstrate the systematic, good-faith approach OCR looks for when evaluating an organization's overall compliance posture.